Hamilton Halton Construction Association Ontario Architecture

 The roof has a series of dormers with Florentine pediments.
 There are two floors to the hotel, the second of which has a balcony running the full length of the building.
 On the ground level there are shops.

-Main Street 1870
+King Street 1870

 This residence is slightly off King Street and illustrates another major component of Dundas architecture.
 It illustrates not only the beauty of the original design, but the dedication and taste of the person who so painstakingly restored it.
 There are many houses in Dundas that have comparable architectural potential languishing beneath faded, dreary paint jobs, but these are being restored slowly as Dundas maintains it's historic position as the home for "people of taste" if not necessarily money for many Hamilton workers.